prathjan/appd_appstack/README.md

 # Deploying AppDynamics Java Agents with Cisco Intersight Service for Terraform on vSphere Infrastructure
 ## Contents
         Use Cases
-        Pre-requisites, Guidelines
+        Pre-requisites
-        Intersight Target configuration for AppDynamics and on prem entities Retrieve Java agent artifacts using AppDynamics Controller ZFI API's leveraging TFCB Deploy a Java application stack and instrument with Java agent leveraging TFCB Try with a Sandbox
+        Intersight Target configuration for AppDynamics and on prem entities Setting up TFCB Workspaces
+        Retrieve Java agent artifacts using AppDynamics Controller ZFI API's leveraging TFCB Deploy a Java application stack and instrument with Java agent leveraging TFCB Generate Application Load
+        View Application Insights in AppDynamics and Intersight Try with a Sandbox

 ### Use Cases

-* As a DevOps and App developer, use IST (Intersight Service for Terraform) to retrieve and install AppDynamics java agents together with the Java Apps
+* As a DevOps and App developer, use IST (Intersight Service for Terraform) to instrument your Java Apps with AppDynamics Java agents

 * As DevOps and App Developer, use Intersight and AppDynamics to get app and infrastructure insights for Full Stack Observability

 ![alt text](https://github.com/prathjan/images/blob/main/appduse.png?raw=true)

-### Pre-requisites, Guidelines
+### Pre-requisites

-1. The VM template that you provision in Step 7 below will have a user "cisco/Cisco123" provisioned
+1. The VM template that you provision in Step 5 below will have a user "cisco/Cisco123" provisioned.
+Terraform scripts will use this user credentials to provision the VM.

-### Steps

-1. Sign up for a user account on Intersight.com.
+2. Sign up for a user account on Intersight.com.
 You will need Premier license as well as IWO license to complete this use case.

-2. Sign up for a TFCB (Terraform for Cloud Business) at https://app.terraform.io/.
+3. Sign up for a TFCB (Terraform for Cloud Business) at https://app.terraform.io/.
 Log in and generate the User API Key.
 You will need this when you create the TF Cloud Target in Intersight.

-3. You will need access to a vSphere infrastructure with backend compute and storage provisioned
+4. You will need access to a vSphere infrastructure with backend compute and storage provisioned

+### Intersight Target configuration for AppDynamics and on prem entities

-4. You will log into your Intersight account and create the following targets.
+You will log into your Intersight account and create the following targets.
 Please refer to Intersight docs for details on how to create these Targets:

     Assist

     vSphere

     AppDynamics

     TFC Cloud

     TFC Cloud Agent - When you claim the TF Cloud Agent, please make sure you have the following added to your Managed Hosts.
 This is in addition to other local subnets you may have that hosts your kubernetes cluster like the IPPool that you may configure for your k8s addressing:
     NO_PROXY URL's listed:

             github-releases.githubusercontent.com

             github.com

             app.terraform.io

             registry.terraform.io

             releases.hashicorp.com

             archivist.terraform.io

+### Setting up TFCB Workspaces

-5. If you are leveraging CiscoDevNet organization in app.terraform,io, please go to Step 7.
-Else go to Step 6.
+1. If you are leveraging CiscoDevNet organization in app.terraform,io, please go to Step 2.
+Else go to Step 3.

-6. If you have your own TFCB organization and would like to use that, you will have to change the terraform configuration to account for this.
+2. If you have your own TFCB organization and would like to use that, you will have to change the terraform configuration to account for this.
 Please clone the following repos and create your own corresponding GIT repos.
-Look for CiscoDeNet org references in the TF files and replace with your own organization:
+Look for CiscoDevNet org references in the TF files and replace with your own organization:

         Clone following repos: